 The FTP Adapter enables the integration of servers supporting File Transfer Protocol (FTP) and Secure Shell (SSH) File Transfer Protocol (sFTP) into Oracle Integration.
 The connectivity agent must be used for the latter environment.

 Transfers (reads and writes) files to any publicly accessible server in either binary or ASCII format.
 The FTP Adapter can connect to FTP and sFTP servers that are publicly available on the internet.

 - Supports using the connectivity agent to read and write files from an FTP server that is not publicly accessible.
+Encryption and decryption of these files is supported with the connectivity agent.
 The FTP server may be behind a firewall, but is accessible from the connectivity agent host.
 See Configure an Agent Group and Invoke Operations Page.

 Supports streaming for transferring large files.